replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adds a **Rerun** button on the preflights page when an application is initially installed.
 * Fixes an issue where the selected subnavigation tab was not underlined.
 * Fixes an issue where CRDs from subcharts were included in the Secret that Helm stores the release information in.
 In some cases, this issue could dramatically increase the Secret's size.

+### Known Issue {#known-issues-1-96-0}

+There is a known issue in the app manager v1.96.0 where resources may not be deployed if they share the same values for `apiVersion`, `kind`, and `metadata.name`, but different values for `metadata.namespace`.

+To avoid this known issue, Replicated recommends that you do not upgrade to v1.96.0.
+To work around this issue in v1.96.0, ensure that each resource has a unique `metadata.name`.

 ## 1.95.0